VazkiiMods/BotaniaCD/media/README.txt

 anniversary CD project gave me the chance to become a small part of this mods history (and future).
 I hope that my obviously not very advanced art inspires other people to believe in their skills!

-- Runes of Mana - Firel.flac: Fan-music submitted by Firel This is Runes of Mana, inspired by the skyblock experience, chilling out and just vibing to Botania's progression.
-So often, I'd lose myself in the process, and just kind open my eyes in front of the terrestrial agglomeration plate. it's nice.
-I decided on the Note Block soundfont because it lent itself very well to the nostalgic vibes.

 - botania_wars.png: Fanart submitted by Alwinfy
 I wanted to make something a bit silly.
 It's funny how tater started as something so